ray-project/ray/doc/source/tune/user-guide.rst

 On a multinode cluster, Tune automatically creates a copy of all trial checkpoints on the head node.
 This requires the Ray cluster to be started with the :ref:`cluster launcher <cluster-cloud>` and also requires rsync to be installed.

-Note that you must use the ``tune.checkpoint_dir`` API to trigger syncing (or use a Ray built-in model type described here).
+Note that you must use the ``tune.checkpoint_dir`` API to trigger syncing (or use a model type with a built-in Ray Tune integration as described here).
 See :doc:`/tune/examples/custom_func_checkpointing` for an example.

 If you are running Ray Tune on Kubernetes, you should usually use a :func:`DurableTrainable <ray.tune.durable>` or a shared filesystem for checkpoint sharing.